Wayfinding Design for the Middle East.

 We design human-centric solutions to complex navigation challenges — so visitors spend more time doing the things they love, with greater convenience and less staff intervention.

-When wayfinding works, nobody notices it.
 When it fails, everyone does.
 Visitors become anxious, staff get overwhelmed with directions requests, dwell times drop, and the carefully crafted experience you invested millions in starts to unravel.
 The problem is that most developers only discover their wayfinding has failed after the building opens — when the cost of fixing it is ten times what it would have been to get it right from the start.

 How We Work